feathersjs/docs/help/faq.md

 });
 ```

-## I heard Express is dying.
-What about Koa/Hapi/X?
+## What about Koa/Hapi/X?

-Koa is a *"next generation web framework for Node.JS"* using ES6 generator functions instead of Express middleware.
-This approach unfortunately does not  play well with current Feathers services.
-However, we have discussed making Feathers framework agnostic in v3.0, especially considering what is occurring with Express, so we are watching [this issue](https://github.com/strongloop/express/issues/2844) closely.
+There are many other Node server frameworks out there like Koa, a *"next generation web framework for Node.JS"* using ES6 generator functions instead of Express middleware or HapiJS etc. Because Feathers 2 is already [univerally usable](../clients/feathers.md) we are planning the ability for it to hook into other frameworks on the server as well.
+More information can be found in [this issue](https://github.com/feathersjs/feathers/issues/258).

 ## How do I filter emitted service events?